Easy Braised Lamb Shanks Recipe

 What Cut of Lamb is the Shank?

-How to Prepare Lamb Shanks for Cooking?
+How Do I Prepare Lamb Shanks for Cooking?

-Why Do You Sear Before Braising?
+Why Do I Need to Sear Before Braising?

-How to Make Braised Lamb Shanks
+What to Serve with Braised Lamb Shanks

 1.